imCertified/portfolio/print-me-clone/README.md

 #### Attributes
 * pk - The hash key for the entire Job.
 This hash key will be shared by the Job and all associated Documents as a way to optimize DDB engine storage and enable saas-authorization.
 * sk - The range key for a Document.
 In the case of a Document, the range key will be the unique identifier for this Document within its Job.
-* friendlyName - The friendly name for this document.
+* friendly_name - The friendly name for this document.
 Often, the file name from the source location.
 * ttl - Time-to-live attribute denoting when the Document will be destroyed by the DDB engine.
 Essentially this acts as an expiration date for the Document and keeps storage costs down and partitions lean.
 If a comprehensive audit log was needed for this app (which it's not), this could be omitted.
 This is stored as a Unix timestamp and is always set 7 days from the time it was uploaded.